Definitions

 Icon

-Define the look of your Shortcut using one of the supported colors or glyphs.
+Define the look of your Shortcut using one of the supported colors and glyphs.

 #define color red